dbikard/open-protocol/README.md

 The above only needs doing once, the first time you create a staging environment.
 Now, we modify our local files for staging deployment.

-**NOTE: You should NOT push these changes to Github, or else you will be PUBLICIZING YOUR PRIVATE EC2 CREDENTIALS!**
+**NOTE: You should NOT push these changes to Github, or else you will be PUBLICIZING YOUR PRIVATE EC2 CREDENTIALS!
+Try using a local branch to store this information, which you can rebase on `master`.**

 * In `config/database.yml`, edit the `staging` entry to look something like:

         staging:
           adapter: mysql2
           database: open_protocol